cvhariharan/cvhariharan/README.md

-3542 is the number of ways to write 16 as an ordered sum of positive integers, where adjacent numbers are different.
+9823 is the number of centered trees with 16 vertices.